 - Inclusion of Publications Statement

-The public version of your thesis will be made available online.
-Ensure you adhere to the Copyright guidelines and modify the public version to exclude any third party copyright material for which permission has not been given.
+3. Check for third-party copyright.
+Ensure you adhere to the Copyright guidelines and modify the public version to exclude any third-party copyright material for which permission has not been given.

 Restricting access to your thesis

 By default, your thesis is public immediately upon deposit.
 If you want to restrict access to the public version, you can nominate an embargo period and indicate the date the restriction will be lifted in the UNSWorks thesis deposit form:

 - Restrictions up to 24 months do not require approval.